 Benches allow for seniors, families, and people with disabilities to enjoy an outing on our trail.
 They provide a respite where one can sit and enjoy the outdoor setting.
 Recent accessibility surveys by both the city and county, as well as surveys conducted by Bluewater Trails Committee volunteers had found a shortage of benches on this section of trail.

-Additional benches are available for an $800 donation and include a memorial or honorary plaque to remember or celebrate trail advocates and users.
+Additional benches are available for a $1500 per bench donation.
+This price includes the heavy-duty bench itself, the installation, ongoing repair and maintenance, and includes a memorial or honorary plaque to remember or celebrate trail advocates and users.
 Upwards of 20 benches have been donated.
-To donate a bench please click this link: http://www.bluewatertrails.com/donate/.

 Grants from upper tier governments and foundations combined with donations from local industry have allowed Bluewater Trails Committee to update this trail in an effort to meet Government of Ontario accessibility standards and become a first in class urban pathway for residents’ recreation needs.
 Benches are one of many requirements to achieve these standards.